arijits17/udon/Udon/README.md

-## R\_Tool
+## Udon
 =========================================

-RTool is a dynamic invariant generation tool for sequential and concurrent C/C++ programs.
+Udon contains: (1) and LLVM frontend for Daikon, and (2) a method to automatically preturb concurrent schedules to increase observed dynamic behavior.
 It builds upon the LLVM compiler front-end (llvm-3.2), the INSPECT concurrency testing tool (inspect-0.3), a Java based trace classifier (SimpleDeclParser) and the Daikon dynamic invariant generation tool (daikon).

+You can use Udon in two ways: first, as an LLVM frontend for Daikon, and second as a system to automatically explore concurrent programs and generate invariants.
+We've found experimentally that using automated techniques to generate new thread schedules, as opposed to simply re-executing the program, generates more-correct likely invariants.

+Note that the current LLVM frontend does not fully monitor all of the events relative to Kvasir (Daikon Valgrind based instrumentation): doing so would require modifications to the LLVM pass.

 ### Install
 ------------------------------------------